 - Identify and label all hazardous materials stored, handled, produced and/or disposed of by your facility

-- Obtain Material Safety Data Sheets (MSDS) for all controlled products at your location
+- Obtain Safety Data Sheets (SDS) for all hazardous products at your location

 - Develop an appropriate response procedure

 - Recognize and report hazardous material spills and/or releases

-- A. Notify your Emergency Building Warden
+- A. Notify your emergency building warden

 - B. Warn nearby persons of the incident

 - C. Establish evacuation procedures

-- D. Notify Environmental Health and Safety
+- D. Notify EHS